VedantVH/Salesforce-compass-program/README.md

 # 🛡️ ComplyLens — DPDP Compliance Engine

-> 🎓 **A capstone project built under the mentorship and guidance of a Salesforce Developer Team as part of the Salesforce Compass Program.**
+> 🎓 **A capstone project built under the mentorship and guidance of a Salesforce Developer Team as part of the Salesforce Compass 2.0 Cohort.**
 > This is an independent student project and is **not affiliated with, endorsed by, or a product of Salesforce Inc.**

 ComplyLens is a compliance operations application built on the Salesforce platform that evaluates customer and contact records against India's **Digital Personal Data Protection Act, 2023 (DPDP)**